quaderno/quaderno-swift/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Quaderno.svg?style=flat)](http://cocoadocs.org/docsets/Quaderno)
 [![Twitter](https://img.shields.io/badge/twitter-@quadernoapp-blue.svg?style=flat)](https://twitter.com/quadernoapp)

-Quaderno is a Swift framework that provides easy access to the [Quaderno API](https://github.com/recrea/quaderno-api).
+Quaderno is a Swift framework that provides easy access to the [Quaderno API](https://quaderno.io/docs/api/).

 ## Why Using It?

-You can implement your own client for the [Quaderno API](https://github.com/quaderno/quaderno-api).
-However, using [Quaderno](https://github.com/quaderno/quaderno-swift) gives you instant access to the same interface without messing around with low-level HTTP requests and JSON-encoded data.
+You can implement your own client for the [Quaderno API](https://quaderno.io/docs/api/).
+However, using [quaderno-swift](https://github.com/quaderno/quaderno-swift) gives you instant access to the same interface without the details of HTTP requests and responses.

 Note that you need a valid account to use Quaderno.

 ## Supported OS & SDK Versions

-* Supported build target - iOS 9.0
+* Supported build target - iOS 10.x
 * Earliest supported deployment target - iOS 9.0
-* Earliest compatible deployment target - iOS 8.0
+* Earliest compatible deployment target - iOS 9.0

 *'Supported'* means that the library has been tested with this version. *'Compatible'* means that the library should work on this OS version (i.e. it doesn't rely on any unavailable SDK features) but is no longer being tested for compatibility and may require tweaking or bug fixes to run correctly.